SolidJuho/SolidFGWMods/README.md

 * Make toggle able Slow Motion

 ### Moon Gravity
-* Make sure stuff is ready to go and upload it to github.
+* Press two diffrent keys to raise and lower gravity instead of current system.

 ## Warnings:
 * I am not responsible for losing your save game files, so please make backup of them before installing.